csurgay/ansible-training/lessons/17_Tags/README.md

         - install_apache
 ```

-#### You can also conditionally gather facts for specific environments:
+#### You can also conditionally gather Facts for specific environments:
 ```yaml
 ---
 - name: Gather facts in non-production